 What is harassment and coercion?

 Harassment means persistent disturbance or torment.
-Undue harassment is a bit more than that – it occurs when the frequency, nature or content of unwelcome approaches is designed to intimidate or demoralise, tire out or exhaust a person.
+Undue harassment is a bit more than that – it's when the frequency, nature or content of unwelcome approaches is designed to intimidate or demoralise, tire out or exhaust a person.

 Coercion involves actual or threatened force or compulsion that restricts a person's choice or freedom to act.